NEO-GEO HOMEBREW CARTRIDGES

 DETAILED DESCRIPTION:

 This unique game first surfaced back in 1999.
 It holds the honor of being the first PUBLICLY RELEASED and PURCHASEABLE homebrew game for the Neo-Geo system.
 Digger Man was a clone of the popular game Boulder Dash released back in 1984 by First Star Software.
 Boulder Dash was released on several video game & computer systems, and was well received.
-The games main objective is to collect all the gems hidden throughout the playfield while avoiding obstacles and enemies.
+The games main objective is to collect a certain quota of gems hidden throughout the playfield while avoiding obstacles and enemies.
 The Neo-Geo version also steals many sprites & sounds from Face's Gururin (an officially released NEOGEO game from 1994), hence why rumors abounded in the beginning that it might be a long lost official proto.
-This was proven to be false.
+This was proven to be FALSE.
 The game was actually programmed by freelancer Kyle Hodggets who in turn sold it to a software manufacturer/distributor called "The Game Room".
+Approximately 200 MVS game cartridges were produced.

-The game is playable, but is plagued with many bugs and glitches.
+The game is fully playable, but it is sadly plagued with several bugs and glitches.
 It is also an incomplete game with no ending programmed and is not fully compatible with all NEOGEO hardware.
 With some minor tweaking, this game could be vastly improved.
-Here is a list of things that could be done to enhance and complete this interesting and fun game.
+Here is a list of things that could be done to enhance and complete this interesting and surprisingly fun game.

 1- Have the game boot up to a proper title screen. (title screen logo is present but comes up at the wrong time in attract mode)